osyoyu/nginx-docker-playbook/README.md

 Getting Started
 ---------------
 1. Add your hosts to `*_hosts` files
-2. Fill in your git repo URL and deploy keys in `roles/app/vars/main.yml`
+2. Fill in your container repo URL and deploy keys in `roles/app/vars/main.yml`
 3. `ansible-playbook -i staging_hosts main.yml`

 Roles